• Skip to primary navigation

 • Glue roof to house

-Be sure the previous pieces you have glued are dry before you glue on the roof.
-If you use the Aleene’s Fast Grab or Quick Dry glue you do not have to wait nearly as long because these glues are pretty thick.
+Be sure the candy corn house structure is dry before you glue on the roof.
+If you use the Aleene’s Quick Dry glue you do not have to wait nearly as long because this glue is pretty thick.
 Smear glue on the gable edges and the top of the side walls, but try to use too much because it will leak out around the roofline.
 You can get the tip of your craft knife or stencil to scrape off the excess glue.

 Center the roof over the house (equal overhangs on each side, front and back).
 Painter’s tape might come in handy here, but normally I hold the roof in place until I am sure it has adhered.
 Keep watching to make sure you haven’t made the roof slide forward or backward too much.
 It's hard to get it perfect and truthfully I don't ever get it perfect.